RachelMuston/sustainable-digital-policy/README.md

 The purpose of this repo is to share the combined knowledge of the Digital Nations on sustainable IT, sustainable digital within the context of government operations.

-The information on this repository will be especially useful to policy makers within governments and can serve as a reference guide.
+The information on this repository will be especially useful to policy makers within all levels of government and may also be useful to non-governmental organizations.

 ## How to Contribute
 Use Issues to post comments and discuss changes you'd like to make.